hitblast/api.mcsrvstat.py/README.md

 <br>

 ## Wiki & Usage
 In order to read about the different methods, extensions and use cases, check out [the GitHub Wiki page](https://github.com/hitblast/api.mcsrvstat.py/wiki/) of this library.
-There's nothing more important than reading documentations in terms of implementing a new library in your project :
+There's nothing more important than reading documentations in terms of implementing a new library in your project!
 ---

 <br>